 “The only true wisdom is in knowing you know nothing.” – Socrates

-Epictetus tells us that people would visit Socrates and ask to speak to a philosopher, and he’d take them to some other philosopher.
+Epictetus tells us that people would visit Socrates and ask to speak to a philosopher, and he’d take them to see other philosophers.

 Whenever I set out to learn something new, I am usually reluctant because of what I perceive as a steep learning curve.
 It is difficult, almost impossible, it’s not worth it, I do not have the time, the patience, or the mental fortitude to learn this.
 After a while, though, when I figure out that it’s not as difficult as I had presumed, I become arrogant.
 I think I know it all, I think that there’s not much left to learn.